GCG Structure and Policy

 Independence is a condition in which the Company is managed professionally without conflict of interest and the influence of pressure from any party that is not in accordance with applicable laws and sound corporate principles.

 This aspect refers the Company’s compliance with the prevailing laws and regulations.

 - Fairness and Equality

-Fairness and equality in fulfilling the rights of stakeholders that arise based on agreements and applicable laws and regulations.
+Fairness is justice and equality in fulfilling the rights of stakeholders that arise based on agreements and applicable laws and regulations.

 The GCG Roadmap is a long-term GCG strategy of the Company as a reference in determining future business strategy.
-The Company believes that the alignment between business and governance strategy is able to achieve the success of the company’s performance and provide added value to the company in the form of trust from shareholders and stakeholders.
+The Company believes that the alignment between business and governance strategy shall result in the success of the Company’s performance and provide added value to the Company in the form of shareholders and stakeholders trust.

-The focus of the Company's Roadmap for the next 5 (five) years is to improve the quality of GCG which is divided into stages including:
+The focus of the Company's Roadmap for the next 5 (five) years is to improve the quality of the Company's GCG implementation through a number of stages, namely:

-The implementation of GCG in 2021 has been aligned with the GCG Roadmap prepared by the Company through the activities of Formulation, Implementation, Monitoring and Evaluation, which are continuously carried out to ensure the achievement of Excellent GCG as the expected final goal of the GCG Roadmap.
-The following were GCG implementation in 2021:
+GCG implementation in 2022 has been aligned with the GCG Roadmap prepared by the Company through the activities of Formulation, Implementation, Monitoring and Evaluation, which are continuously carried out to ensure the achievement of Excellent GCG in accordance with the expected final goal of the GCG Roadmap.
+The GCG implementation in 2022 are as follows: